Grace Hopper: Retirement

-Following a career that spanned more than 42 years, Rear Admiral Hopper took retirement from the Navy on August 14, 1986.
+After a career that spanned more than 42 years, Hopper retired from the Navy on August 14, 1986.
+At the time, she was the oldest serving member of the Navy.
 At a celebration held in Boston on the USS Constitution to commemorate her retirement, Hopper was awarded the Defense Distinguished Service Medal, the highest non-combat decoration awarded by the Department of Defense.

-At the time of her retirement, she was the oldest active-duty commissioned officer in the United States Navy (79 years, eight months and five days), and had her retirement ceremony aboard the oldest commissioned ship in the United States Navy (188 years, nine months and 23 days).
+At the time of her retirement, she was the oldest active-duty commissioned officer in the United States Navy (79 years, eight months and five days), and had her retirement ceremony aboard the oldest commissioned ship in the United States Navy (188 years, 9 months, 23 days).

-Admirals William D. Leahy, Chester W. Nimitz, Hyman G. Rickover and Charles Stewart were the only other officers in the Navy's history to serve on active duty at a higher age.
-Leahy and Nimitz served on active duty for life due to their promotions to the rank of fleet admiral.

-Admiral Hopper was the first ever person to be profiled twice on 60 Minutes, first in March of 1983, and the second on 24-August-1986.

 Post-retirement

-Following her retirement from the Navy, she was hired as a senior consultant to Digital Equipment Corporation (DEC).
+After her retirement from the Navy, Hopper was hired as a senior consultant to Digital Equipment Corporation (DEC).
 Hopper was initially offered a position by Rita Yavinsky, but she insisted on going through the typical formal interview process.
 She then proposed in jest that she would be willing to accept a position which made her available on alternating Thursdays, exhibited at their museum of computing as a pioneer, in exchange for a generous salary and unlimited expense account.
 Instead, she was hired as a full-time Principal Corporate Consulting Engineer, a tech-track SVP-equivalent.
 In this position, Hopper represented the company at industry forums, serving on various industry committees, along with other obligations.
 She retained that position until her death at age 85 in 1992.

 At DEC Hopper served primarily as a goodwill ambassador.
 She lectured widely about the early days of computing, her career, and on efforts that computer vendors could take to make life easier for their users.
 She visited most of Digital's engineering facilities, where she generally received a standing ovation at the conclusion of her remarks.
 Although no longer a serving officer, she always wore her Navy full dress uniform to these lectures contrary to U.S. Department of Defense policy.
-In 2016 Hopper received the Presidential Medal of Freedom, the nation’s highest civilian honor, in recognition of her remarkable contributions to the field of computer science.
+In 2016 Hopper received the Presidential Medal of Freedom, the nation's highest civilian honor, in recognition of her remarkable contributions to the field of computer science.

 "The most important thing I've accomplished, other than building the compiler," she said, "is training young people.
 They come to me, you know, and say, 'Do you think we can do this?'
 I say, 'Try it.'
 And I back 'em up.
 They need that.
 I keep track of them as they get older and I stir 'em up at intervals so they don't forget to take chances."